rsickles/Card/README.md

 * Add ability to upload facebook images (Ben)
 * "Forward" Card?
 * Optimize search on IMGUR for only images with meme tags (Ryan)
+* Recommended people to follow (using facebooks likes analytics)

 ### UX
 * Cards designed